PechayClub/BurnutsPlusTNTandDisparityMod/README.md

 ## 1.17 Port Status

-- Twilight Forest: Waiting for Release.
-(Critical!
-When a version comes out we might need to remove some integrations.)
+- Twilight Forest: Available.
+(No builds are posted in Curseforge yet.)

-- JEI: Waiting for Release.
+- JEI: Unavailable.

-- Curios: Available.
+- Curios: Unavailable.
+(We can just make a pull request for Twilight Forest to make it available.)

-- Patchouli: Waiting for Release.
+- Patchouli: Unavailable.

-- CTM: Pending.
+- CTM: Unavailable.

-- Immersive Engineering: Pending.
+- Immersive Engineering: Unavailable.

+If you want to know why is these integrations unavailable, check the [build.gradle](https://github.com/TeamTwilight/twilightforest/blob/1.17.x/build.gradle) file.